 Rich in history, New England is home to some of the oldest homes in the nation.
 These homes add to the sights of our towns like Cambridge and Arlington, with their aged charm and beauty.
 While we look at these buildings and homes with reverence, we don’t do the same with an aging, old roof.
 An aging roof doesn’t bring value to our lives, more so headaches and frustration.
-It is imperative to identify the signs of age in a roof before it turns into a serious problem.
+It is imperative to identify the signs of age before it turns into a serious problem.

 Signs from Far Away